SC delegation falls along party lines in House tax vote - South Carolina Radio Network

-All of South Carolina’s Republicans in the House of Representatives supported a GOP-led tax bill Thursday, sending the estimated $1.5 trillion measure to the Senate.
+All of South Carolina’s Republicans in the House of Representatives supported a GOP-led tax bill Thursday, approving the estimated $1.5 trillion measure.
+Another vote is needed Wednesday to send the proposal to the Senate.

 “Families and individuals at every income level will get a tax cut so that they can keep more of their hard-earned paychecks,” U.S. Rep. Ralph Norman said in a statement after the vote.